 Phoenix Group means Phoenix Group Holdings having its principal place of business at Juxon House, 100 St Paul’s Churchyard, London EC4M 8BU and it’s registered address as PO Box 309, Ugland House, Grand Cayman Ky1-1104 (registered number 202172) together with its subsidiaries, subsidiary undertakings and associated companies (whether direct or indirect) from time to time and a 'member' of the Phoenix Group shall be construed accordingly.

 Terms means the terms and conditions contained in this document.

-Transaction Services means the services provided by the relevant members of the Standard Life Aberdeen group where relevant from time to time enabling the purchase, sale and management of Products via any of our Site(s) offering transactional capability, or via the telephone.
+Transaction Services means the services provided by the relevant members of the Phoenix Group where relevant from time to time enabling the purchase, sale and management of Products via any of our Site(s) offering transactional capability, or via the telephone.
 For the avoidance of doubt, the 'Transaction Services' will fall within the definition of 'Services'.

 Ireland means the Republic of Ireland.

 User ID means the user identification provided by us to enable Individual Users to access the Site(s) and the Services.

 We, our or us means each member of the Phoenix Group accepting business from, or providing Services to, the Intermediary from time to time.

 2.1 The Site(s) are for Intermediaries and Individual Users with a place of business in Ireland in relation to such Products as we may notify the Intermediary of from time to time.